shuanobanano/Scrap-alquileres-caba/readme.md

 ## Acknowledgments

-We express our gratitude to the developers of "zonaprop" for providing access to valuable real estate data.
-Additionally, we thank the open-source community for their contributions to web scraping tools and data analysis libraries, which have been instrumental in the development of this project.

 Thank you for your interest in the Real Estate Market Analysis project!
 We hope you find the insights and information provided here valuable and informative.
 Happy analyzing! 🏠✨